ethereum-optimism/specs/specs/protocol/holocene/derivation.md

   - If we find the starting frame, we can continue derivation from it.
   - If we don't find the starting frame, we need to go back a full sequencing window.
 (TODO: verify)

-_TODO: above needs to be verified, we don't do batcher transaction into frame metadata during sync start yet._
+_TODO: above needs to be verified, we don't introspect batcher transactions and frame metadata during sync start yet._

 # Rationale